wallee-payment/plentymarkets/README.md

 via the git integration inside plentymarkets and just add the URL to this repository or you install the plugin via the [Plentymarkets Marketplace](https://app-wallee.com/en/processors).

+Please note in order to install this plugin you will have to use *Cerres and the IO Plugin*.

 # Connect to your Payment Service Provider via wallee